jfpalchak/BestRestaurants.Solution/README.md

 ## Description

 A simple website where users can add their favorite restaurants based on the type of cuisine they offer.
+Users can search for restaurants by the cuisine they offer, or otherwise search through a list of all available restaurants.

 Schema diagram:
 <img src="https://github.com/jfpalchak/BestRestaurants.Solution/blob/assets/schema-draw.png" />